Hugh Grant: Acting credits and accolades

-Over his career Grant has received numerous accolades including a BAFTA Award, a Golden Globe Award, and a Volpi Cup for Best Actor as well as nominations for two Primetime Emmy Awards and four Screen Actors Guild Awards.
+Over his career Grant has received numerous accolades including a BAFTA Award (from five nominations), a Golden Globe Award (from seven nominations), and the Volpi Cup for Best Actor.
+He has also received nominations for two Primetime Emmy Awards and four Screen Actors Guild Awards.

 Screen persona

 Grant began his career as a character actor but became predominantly a comedy (especially a romantic comedy) actor from his rise to stardom in mid-1990s until the 2010s.
 He said he moved away from romantic comedies after the failure of Did You Hear About the Morgans?
 (2009).
 In a 2020 interview with The Sydney Morning Herald, he said: "I got old and ugly and I'm not appropriate for romantic comedy films anymore, which has been a great blessing".
 Even though his recent credits include political dramas like A Very English Scandal and crime films like The Gentlemen, Grant is still often associated with his Richard Curtis-scripted romantic comedy films.
 In the British press, it is common to compare young romantic comedy actors to him.

 I've never been tempted to do the part where I cry or get AIDS or save some people from a concentration camp just to get good reviews.
 I genuinely believe that comedy acting, light comedy acting, is as hard as, if not harder than serious acting, and it genuinely doesn't bother me that all the prizes and the good reviews automatically by knee-jerk reaction go to the deepest, darkest, most serious performances and parts.
-It makes me laugh."
+It makes me laugh.